-a.
-Offerors should submit white papers via email directly to the following email address (DCSO-F2Contracting@dla.mil).
+(1) Offerors should submit white papers via email directly to the following email address (SMContracting@dla.mil) and call 571-767-6500 to advise of submission.
+Please note that if no call is received, your submission may not be reviewed.

-Point of Contract: DCSO-F2Contracting@dla.mil Cecilia.Arrington@dla.mil
+Point of Contract: SMContracting@dla.mil

-- i.
-White papers must be in the following format but do not require any special forms:
+(d) White papers must be in the following format but do not require any special forms:

-- 1. Single PDF formatted file as an email attachment
+- Single PDF formatted file as an email attachment

-- 2. Page Size: 8 1⁄2 x 11 Inches
+- Page Size: 8 1/2 x 11 Inches

-- 3. Margins 1 Inch
+- Margins 1 Inch

-- 4. Spacing-Single
+- Spacing-Single

-- 5. Font-Times New Roman, 12 point
+- Font- Times New Roman, 12 point

-- b.
-The white paper shall not exceed five pages plus a cover page and a one page addendum as discussed below.
+(2) The white paper shall not exceed five pages plus a cover page and a one page addendum as discussed below.
 The white paper shall include a title, BAA number, Offeror contact information (primary investigator's name, phone number, email address, and company address), areas of interest number, technical description of the effort, identification of risks, project duration, preliminary schedule, and not-to-exceed price.
 A brief abstract with information explicitly pertinent to the proposed work must be provided in the white paper.
-No Government furnished information, equipment, property or data will be provided. - c.
-As an addendum to the white paper, include biographical sketches (one page) of the key personnel who will perform the research, highlighting their qualifications and experience. - d.
-The price portion of the white paper shall contain a "not-to-exceed" price amount of the proposed project to be completed.
+No Government furnished information, equipment, property or data will be provided.

+- (3) As an addendum to the white paper, include biographical sketches (one page) of the key personnel who will perform the research, highlighting their qualifications and experience. - (4) The price portion of the white paper shall contain a "not-to-exceed" price amount of the proposed project to be completed.